Hyddwn/HyddwnServer/system/web/wiki/pages/role-playing.md

 Go back to Deian and talk to him about the new keyword, you'll receive a **Shepherd's Gathering Knife** as reward.

+### Trefor

+Talk to Trefor during a part-time job for Deian or Tracy to get *Trefor's Gauntlet* from him.
+Drop the item onto the Alby dungeon altar to enter the dungeon as Trefor, in search for travelers who might need help.

+There's only one room in the dungeon, where an NPC is surrounded by 6 Goblins that you have to kill to protect the NPC. if you fail to do so, and the NPC is killed, the RP ends.
+Be careful with your attacks, since you're able to hit the NPC.

+If you fail, you can go back to Trefor to try again.
+You can do this as many times as you want, but after the third fail you don't get a reward anymore.
+The NPC gets stronger after the first fail though, making the RP easier on repeated tries.

+If you succeed, you get a **Wooden Blade** as reward.